rosell-dk/webp-convert/docs/converting/options.md

 # Options

+This is a list of all options available for converting.

-Note: The *stack* and *wpc* converters supports the options of its containing converters.
+Note that the *stack* and *wpc* converters supports the options of its containing converters.
 Writing this on every option would be tedious, so I have not.<br><br>

 ### `alpha-quality`
 ```